 OSMOSE is a multispecies and Individual-based model (IBM) which focuses on fish species.
-This model assumes opportunistic predation based on spatial co-occurrence and size adequacy between a predator and its prey.
-It represents fish individuals grouped into schools, which are characterized by their size, weight, age, taxonomy and geographical location (2D model), and which undergo major processes of fish life cycle (growth, reproduction, migration, and starvation, predation, fishing mortalities).
-The model needs life history parameters that are often available for a wide range of species, and which can be found in FishBase for instance.
-All current Osmose applications are coupled to hydrodynamics and biogeochemical models which directly impact fish physiology and spatial distribution.
-A bioenergetic module is available from version 4.3.
-An evolutionary and economic modules are under development.
+This model assumes opportunistic predation based on spatial co-occurrence and size suitability between a predator and its prey.
+It represents fish individuals grouped into schools, characterized by size, weight, age, taxonomy, and geographic location (2D model), that undergo the major processes of the fish life cycle (growth, reproduction, migration, and mortality from starvation, predation, and fishing).
+The model requires life history parameters which are often available for a wide range of species, e.g. in FishBase.
+All current Osmose applications are coupled with hydrodynamic and biogeochemical models that directly influence fish physiology and spatial distribution.
+Bioenergetic, evolutionary and economic modules are available from version 4.3.3.
 Output indicators are spatially, temporally, size, age and species resolved.